 - Producing research or written documents from time-to-time including contribution to the FICM newsletter, Critical Eye, and the Faculty website.

-The current Lead Trainee Representative is Dr Jamie Plumb:
+The current Lead Trainee Representative is Dr Richard Benson

-The current Trainee Representative Elect is Dr Richard Gould:
+The current Deputy Trainee Representative Elect is Dr Guy Parsons:

 I had a peripatetic childhood with time spent in Australia, France and England in pursuit of developing a rather strange accent.
 When this failed to provide much in the way of career options I indulged interests in the humanities and sciences at medical school in London, which was transformative.
 My university’s gracious accommodation of a marked digression into medical history and tolerance of excessive sport helped develop an appreciation for real work-life balance and, eventually, a degree.

 My early doctoring years fostered interests in improving trainee welfare, education and access to opportunities.
 These interests have grown with time, supported by training in leadership and teaching skills and engagement at the regional level.
 I took time out of training to travel and experience a range of specialties and this helped me form a clear view of the importance of exploration, variety, and broad perspective to a rewarding career.